 Belgrade is a somewhat small city located in the state of Montana.
-With a population of 8,029 people and four constituent neighborhoods, Belgrade is the 11th largest community in Montana.
+With a population of 11,608 people and four constituent neighborhoods, Belgrade is the eighth largest community in Montana.

-The per capita income in Belgrade in 2010 was $22,680, which is middle income relative to Montana and the nation.
-This equates to an annual income of $90,720 for a family of four.
+The per capita income in Belgrade in 2018 was $37,871, which is wealthy relative to Montana, and upper middle income relative to the rest of the US.
+This equates to an annual income of $151,484 for a family of four.
 However, Belgrade contains both very wealthy and poor people as well.

 The people who call Belgrade home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Belgrade residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Belgrade include Irish, Norwegian, English, and French .
+The greatest number of Belgrade residents report their race to be White, followed by Native American.
+Important ancestries of people in Belgrade include German, English, Irish, Dutch, and Norwegian.

 The most common language spoken in Belgrade is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Italian and Polish.